Tender Brisket in Slow Cooker with Homemade BBQ Sauce

 Notes & Substitutions

-• Ketchup: Use your preferred brand, as it forms the base of the delicious sauce.
+• Ketchup: Use any brand you prefer it’s the base of the sauce.

 Instructions